mbrio/xcode-monokai-theme/README.md

 installation instructions can be found on it's [website](https://github.com/adobe-fonts/source-code-pro/).

-Then the Xcode themes need to be copied into the following directory:
+Then the Xcode theme needs to be copied into the following directory:

 ```
 $ cp Monokai.dvtcolortheme ~/Library/Developer/Xcode/UserData/FontAndColorThemes/